robmakepeace/AustralianElo/README.md

 Robs Elo predicts 	Cronulla Sharks           (home) to beat 	Newcastle Knights         (away) with a probability of 	91.54%

 Robs Elo predicts 	St George Dragons         (home) to beat 	Canterbury Bulldogs       (away) with a probability of 	73.67%

+### Round 25 (generated 27/08/2018)

+Robs Elo predicts 	South Sydney Rabbitohs    (home) to beat 	Wests Tigers              (away) with a probability of 	77.15%

+Robs Elo predicts 	New Zealand Warriors      (home) to beat 	Canberra Raiders          (away) with a probability of 	63.80%

+Robs Elo predicts 	Melbourne Storm           (home) to beat 	Penrith Panthers          (away) with a probability of 	86.71%

+Robs Elo predicts 	Newcastle Knights         (home) to beat 	St George Dragons         (away) with a probability of 	54.75%

+Robs Elo predicts 	Gold Coast Titans         (home) to beat 	North Queensland Cowboys  (away) with a probability of 	61.80%

+Robs Elo predicts 	Sydney Roosters           (away) to beat 	Parramatta Eels           (home) with a probability of 	71.04%

+Robs Elo predicts 	Cronulla Sharks           (away) to beat 	Canterbury Bulldogs       (home) with a probability of 	60.24%

+Robs Elo predicts 	Brisbane Broncos          (home) to beat 	Manly Sea Eagles          (away) with a probability of 	89.00%